simonwiles/gh-pages-2021/slides.md

 - **Dynamic Websites**

   - A web application creates the resources (HTML) on-demand, when a user request is made
-  - Typically (though not always) involve a database server
+  - Typically (though not always) involves a database server
   - Can be updated in real time, while running
   - Examples include CMSs such as WordPress, Drupal, MediaWiki